 We put our expertise to work for you.
-At Barks n Wiggles, you will find the most recent news about parasites and bacteria that are harmful to humans and pets.
+You will find the most recent news about parasites and bacteria that are harmful to humans and pets.
 Learn how to keep you and your pets safe.

 Information presented on this site is for educational purposes only.
 We do not take any liability for any "incidental" or "consequential" damages.